Applying and your research proposal

 You will also find answers to frequently asked questions on our common questions webpage.

 Your research proposal is a very important part of your PhD application.
-It should explain what you aim to achieve with your proposed research and what sources and methodology you will use.
-This helps us to understand your project and decide about your application.
+It should clearly explain what you aim to achieve with your proposed research and what sources and methodology you will use.
+This helps us to understand your project and assess its suitability for successful research at PhD level.
 This information will also ensure that you find the best supervisor to support your research.

 Visit our Find a supervisor page to help you identify suitable staff members in your intended field of research.
 Staff will be happy to help you formulate and develop your research proposal.
 If you would like advice on who to approach, contact Beky Hasnip, Admissions Manager, and Charles West, Director of Graduate Studies at firstname.lastname@example.org.